How To Feed A Loon

 • Whisk in the yolks, two at a time, just until incorporated.
 Next, whisk in ¼ cup flour.

-• When oil is ready, dip chilies, 1 at a time into egg batter, spooning it over chile to cover completely.
+• When oil is ready, dip chilies, 1 at a time, into egg batter, spooning it over chile to cover completely.

-• Meanwhile, re-heat sauce.
+• Meanwhile, re-heat the sauce.

 Nutrition